EmeraldWither/AbilitesManhunt/README.md

 # Minecraft Manhunt but the Hunter has Special Abilites
 ----------------------------------------------------------
-Version 1.1 has been released!
+#### Version 1.1 has been released!
 You can check it out here : https://github.com/EmeraldWither/AbilitesManhunt/releases/tag/v.1.1

 ----------------------------------------------------------

 This is a plugin which takes a new take on Manhunt.
 With 7 planned abilities, it will elevate the manhunt genre.

-You can see the planned features timeline here: https://github.com/EmeraldWither/AbilitesManhunt/projects/1
+~~You can see the planned features timeline here: https://github.com/EmeraldWither/AbilitesManhunt/projects/1~~

-How to get the Code and Compile the Plugin:
+How to compile the plugin
 ----------------------------------------------------------------

-    IntelliJ; How to compile using version control:
+###### IntelliJ; How to compile using version control:

 1) Open IntelliJ > File > New > New Project From Version Control